Virenbar/ModpacksCH/README.md

 * note.txt contains Forge version and recommended memory
 * CurseForge modpack download is **WIP** (Or even broken)
 * Executing without arguments will launch in interactive mode
+* Windows 7 not supported (modpack.ch supports only TLS 1.3)